2022–23 Wagner Seahawks men's basketball team

-The 2022–23 Wagner Seahawks men's basketball team represents Wagner College in the 2022–23 NCAA Division I men's basketball season.
-The Seahawks, led by first-year head coach Donald Copeland, play their home games at the Spiro Sports Center in Staten Island, New York as a member of the Northeast Conference.
+The 2022–23 Wagner Seahawks men's basketball team represented Wagner College in the 2022–23 NCAA Division I men's basketball season.
+The Seahawks, led by first-year head coach Donald Copeland, played their home games at the Spiro Sports Center in Staten Island, New York as a member of the Northeast Conference.

 Previous season

 The Seahawks finished the 2021–22 season 21–6, 15–3 in NEC play to finish in second place.
 As the No. 2 seed in the NEC tournament, they defeated Saint Francis (PA) and LIU, before falling to Bryant in the championship game.

 On April 12, it was announced that head coach Bashir Mason would be leaving the program to become the next head coach at Saint Peter's.
 On April 21, Seton Hall assistant and former Wagner assistant under Mason, Donald Copeland, was named as Mason's successor.